jamieroszel22/vibewrite/README.md

     - Ensure Node.js and npm are correctly installed and versions are compatible.
     - If you encounter errors after pulling new code, try deleting `node_modules` and `package-lock.json`, then run `npm install` again.

+## Features
+- **Intuitive formatting toolbar**: Bold and Italic buttons now trim spaces from selection, so formatting works even if you double-click a word (trailing spaces are handled for valid markdown).
+- **Always-visible LLM controls**: The LLM drafting panel is always visible below the editor/preview, no scrolling required.
+- **Responsive layout**: Adapts to different window sizes.
+- **Theme toggle**: Light/dark mode toggle works reliably and remembers your preference via local storage.
+- **Improved code block readability in dark mode**: Code blocks have a dark background and light text for better contrast.
+- **Draft Prompt usability**: Pressing Enter in the Draft Prompt field submits the prompt (unless Shift is held for a newline).
+- **LLM-Powered Grammar Assistance**: Get suggestions for grammatical improvements on a paragraph-by-paragraph basis using a local LLM (experimental, `gemma3:4b` by default).
+Changes are shown via inline diff highlighting.
+- **Local Spell Checking**: Built-in spell checker with word suggestions and one-click corrections.
+- **Security-First Design**: Strict Content Security Policy and local dependencies for enhanced security.

 ## Next Steps
 - Complete modular architecture implementation.
 - Add TypeScript support.